curtwebb94/capstone-cageStalker/README.md

 Fighter Rankings: Introducing a ranking system based on fighter performance and achievements.
 Fight Predictions: Implementing a prediction engine to provide users with insights and predictions for upcoming fights.
-User Accounts and Personalization: Allowing users to create accounts, personalize their experience, and save their favorite fighters.
 Social Interaction: Enabling users to share fighter profiles, statistics, and analysis on social media platforms.
 Mobile Application: Developing a mobile version of CageStalker for users to access fighter information on the go.
 We hope you enjoy using CageStalker and find it a valuable resource for your MMA fandom.
 Feel free to provide feedback and suggestions to help us improve the application.